Centering the Needs of Children and Families

 • The Kansas Early Learning Standards (KELS) provide guidance on the developmental continuum of learning for children, birth through kindergarten.
 The KELS explain what young children should know and be able to do as a result of engagement with caring knowledgeable adults, evidence-based curriculum, and developmentally appropriate activities.

-Early childhood professionals help nurture healthy relationships in support of social emotional development and mental health:
+Early childhood professionals help nurture healthy relationships and promote well-being in many ways:

 Pregnancy brings many changes.
 Most are normal, but some could be warning signs for complications or more serious problems.
 As an early childhood professional, you can support pregnant and new parents through: